 Eyebrows do not just frame your unique face shape.
-Physiognomy or Face reading, it represents a person’s mental outlook and point of view.
+Physiognomy or Face reading, represents a person’s mental outlook and point of view.
 Though the mental outlook remains the same even after plucking or drawing them, it initially helps define a person’s personality.

 A person’s whole personality can be analyzed by looking at his/her face shape, eyes, nose bridge, mouth, or jawline.
 This is the reason why everyone doesn’t look the same.
 Therefore, finding the best-shaped eyebrows to flatter your face can be hard sometimes.